Baldhy/Baldhy/README.md

-- Not remarkable, just relentlessly curious.
+Not remarkable, just relentlessly curious
-- No titles, no fame—just chasing knowledge one step at a time.
-- Ordinary mind, extraordinary hunger to grow.